andywag/NeuralHDL/README.md

 # NeuralHDL

 NeuralHDL is an internal DSL in scala for hardware design geared towards neural networks.
 The goal of this project will be to create (or expand) existing tool sets like [DeepLearningForJ](https://deeplearning4j.org/) or [CAFFE](http://caffe.berkeleyvision.org/) to directly generate and interface to hardware designs.
 This project is based on an existing general purpose hardware DSL ([ScalaDL](https://github.com/andywag/ScalaDL)) which was used in the design of a highly parallel optical modem.
-The problem statement is different but the repeated structured architecture makes the tool well suited for the problem.

-It is the culmination of decades of automating signal processing design using HDL generators due to limitations in HDLs.
-The main purpose of this project is not to change the general workflow of ASIC teams or create a new language for hardware design.
-This is a difficult (potentially impossible problem) and is beyond the scope.
+This project and design methodology is the culmination of decades of work struggling to efficiently design signal processing hardware.
+Signal processing hardware in general contains repeatable structured hardware which is easy to visualize and describe mathematically yet difficult to describe in HDLs or HLS tools.
+As an architect, I wanted to conveniently specify the hardware in an abstract fashion but still control the resulting design which is not possible with other tools.
+Some background of this is described [here](#background).

 ## Background
 Through these years there have been many commercial tools to solve this problem but have all suffered from the same flaw.